pedroguima/PEnumbers/README.md

 ## To do

 - Automate docker build, push and deploy
-- Improve in code documentation
+- Improve in-code documentation
 - Improve variable naming
 - Better user validation on the API side
+- Add test to check json syntax